Mold Remediation Equipment Use

 Of course, dry vacuuming and simply wiping a surface down is also among the tools of mold remediators.

-Obviously there are many steps to take in handling a mold invasion.
+Obviously there are many steps to take in handling a mold invasion with mold remediation equipment and different processes.
 This is not a task you should ever undertake on your own.
 Mold remediation is never a DIY situation.
 It’s time to call in the experts.
-So if the time has come to deal with this serious issue, call Orange Restoration immediately and we will tackle your mold problem head on.
+So if the time has come to deal with this serious issue, call Orange Restoration immediately and we will tackle your mold problem head on with all he mold remediation equipment and 20 years of experience.

 Mold Damage Problems Repaired by Orange Restoration San Diego

 Having a problem with mold damage?
-Don’t delay – you’ll need an expert to handle the situation.
+Don’t delay – you’ll need an expert to handle the situation with the proper mold remediation equipment.
 Don’t wait while the problem becomes worse!
 We at Orange Restoration are fully capable of dealing with any type of emergency.
 All of our technicians are fully certified and trained in all facets of damage restoration.
 We will respond quickly and get your property back to its original state in no time at all.
 We are available for 24/7 emergency services.
 Give us a call today!